Eclipse openDuT

 Alternative docker registry

-Publish docker container to another container registry than ghcr.io
+Publish docker container to another container registry than ghcr.io.

 export OPENDUT_DOCKER_IMAGE_HOST=other-registry.example.net